Getting vaccinated to limit infections: The vaccines for coronavirus are effective and safe. All HMOs have them available.

 Who Is Considered VaccinatedThose vaccinated in Israel or abroad according to the guidance

-Three vaccines have been approved for use in Israel for protection from coronavirus, by Pfizer, Moderna and AstraZeneca.
+Vaccine components of four companies have been approved for use in Israel for protection from coronavirus, by Pfizer, Moderna, AstraZeneca and Novavax.
 All of these vaccines were approved by the FDA (the American Food and Drug Administration), having been found to be effective and safe.

 Where do I get vaccinated